 The Mesa Canyons Wind Farm is projected be as large as 1,000 megawatts (MW), which is enough clean energy to power over half a million homes each year.

-The Mesa Canyons Wind Farm will directly create more than 5,000 jobs to construct and approximately 100 jobs to operate.
+The Mesa Canyons Wind Farm will create thousands of jobs to construct and approximately 100 jobs to operate.
 Hundreds of other jobs in the community and state will be indirectly created as a result of the project.

 The Mesa Canyons Wind Farm will utilize qualified local vendors whenever possible.
 Construction and operation of the project will require a wide variety of services, materials and equipment, and will also create demand for local retail and hospitality businesses.